 A 29-year-old North Bend, Washington, man faces big penalties for poaching crimes he committed near his home during 2021 and 2022.

 Jason Smith has been charged with 32 criminal counts, including two felonies, 27 gross misdemeanors, and three misdemeanors.
-Officials allege Smith unlawfully baited and killed bear, elk, and unlawfully hunted deer near his home.
+Officials allege Smith unlawfully baited and killed bear and elk, and unlawfully hunted deer near his home.
 Altogether, Smith is accused of poaching 13 animals over two seasons by baiting and without proper tags, according to the Washington State Attorney General's Office.

 One of the bears illegally killed by Smith was allegedly a mother with cubs, according to the press release.
 In addition to poaching, Smith also hunted during closed seasons, hunted over the bag limit, retrieved animals from private property without permission, and left wild game meat to rot.